api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 1. Bid phase - During this phase, searchers are free to submit their bids.
    This phase takes `BID_PHASE_LENGTH_SECONDS`.
 2. Award phase - During this phase, Auctioneer determines and awards the winner.
    Bids placed during this period are ignored.
-This phase takes the remainder of the auction length, which is `AUCTION_LENGTH_SECONDS - BID_PHASE_LENGTH_SECONDS`.

 As soon as the bid phase is over, Auctioneer attempts to resolve the auction as soon as possible.
 The following happens under the hood: